ansys/pymapdl/doc/source/getting_started/install_mapdl.rst

 Ansys software requirements
 ---------------------------

-For the latest features, you must have a copy of Ansys 2021 R1 or superior installed locally.
-However, PyMAPDL is compatible with Ansys 17.0 and later on Windows and with Ansys 13.0 on Linux, however its usage with these older versions is discouraged.
+For the latest features, you must have a copy of Ansys 2021 R1 or later installed locally.
+However, PyMAPDL is compatible with Ansys 17.0 and later on Windows and with Ansys 13.0 on Linux.
+However, its usage with these older versions is discouraged.

 .. note::